 Recipients of the bursary are also obligated to take patients from the orphan patient registry when applicable.

 The Regional Health Authorities will submit the bursary request on your behalf, once you have signed a return-of-service agreement and have met the eligibility criteria.
-For all requests, approval is required from the Department of Health prior to offering a bursary.
+For all requests, approval is required from this department prior to offering a bursary.

 Bursaries are paid over the last 2 years of the residency training program.

 A maximum number of bursaries is determined annually and is based on the budget allocation of the program.